Summary of Research and Technology Provisions

 The GROW AMERICA Act will leverage research and innovation as solutions to moving people and goods more safely and efficiently, while pursuing opportunities to minimize impacts on the environment.
 A number of challenges exist on the horizon, and research will play a key role in developing solutions.

 The GROW AMERICA Act recognizes that research and data play a significant part in improving safety, transportation planning and decision making, and preparing the nation's workforce as we move into the 21st Century.
-Altogether, the GROW AMERICA Act commits more than $2.6 billion over four years to advance research and innovations, ensuring decision makers at all levels will have access to enriched data and analysis, advanced research, and cutting-edge technologies, and to the people and tools to make them work, now and into the future.
+Altogether, the GROW AMERICA Act commits more than $3.4 billion over six years to advance research and innovations, ensuring decision makers at all levels will have access to enriched data and analysis, advanced research, and cutting-edge technologies, and to the people and tools to make them work, now and into the future.

 National Cooperative Freight Transportation Research Program: The GROW AMERICA Act establishes the National Cooperative Freight Research Program in support of Departmental freight goals, including a specific, targeted focus on hazardous materials transportation.
 (Section 8101)